luiul/codility_python/README.md

 ### 2.2.
 CyclicRotation

 Rotate the list.
-If the list is empty return the list:
+If the list is empty return the list.

 ```python
 def solution(A, K):